-Whether you’re looking at an Israel visit for religious reasons, because you’re fascinated by history in general or just because you like visiting new places, a tour might be a good option for you.
-Visits to historical sites, in particular, are often improved by a good tour guide, who can fill in all the historical background information that you either never learned or forgot ages ago, and provide insight into art and cultural context.
+Whether you’re looking at an Israel visit for religious reasons or are fascinated by its history in general, a tour might be a good option for you.
+Visits to historical sites, in particular, are often improved by a good tour guide, who can fill you in all the historical background information and can provide you with insight into art and cultural context.
 Tours are particularly excellent options for visiting Israel, and each offering a different experience of this intriguing place.

 If you're in need of some guidance when it comes to selecting which tour is right for you, take a peek below at our list of the best Israel tours to book today.

 Mini-tours are great for both travelers who don’t have a long time to spend in the country as well as those who are planning on an extended trip but would like the option of combining some guided experiences with other days on their own.
-This two-day highlight trip departs Tel Aviv in the morning on an air-conditioned coach bus, stopping at the Mount Scopus outside of Jerusalem for a view of the city and then continuing on to the old city, passing the Garden of Gethsemane on the way.
+This two-day highlight trip departs Tel Aviv in the morning on an air-conditioned coach bus, stopping at Mount Scopus outside of Jerusalem for a view of the city and then continuing on to the old city, passing the Garden of Gethsemane on the way.
 You’ll view the Western Wall, walk the Via Dolorosa and the Church of the Holy Sepulchre before taking the six-mile drive out to Bethlehem, where you’ll visit the Church of the Nativity, and then it’s back to your overnight accommodations (tourist grade) in Jerusalem.

 Day Two takes you out into the Judean Desert to the ancient mountaintop fortress of Masada, and then on to the Dead Sea, where you’ll have two free hours to relax on the beach or float in the salt-dense water.
-On the ride back to Tel Aviv, you’ll see the city of Jericho in the distance.
 The entire tour is guided by a local professional with deep knowledge of both history and culture.
 Overnight accommodation, breakfast and transportation are included.